- Aug 12, 2025

 Travel from Indore Airport to Ujjain:

-Reaching the Mahalaleshwar Temple:
+Reaching the Mahakaleshwar Temple:

 Once you have reached Ujjain by taxi or bus, you can take local transport.
 The Mahakaleshwar temple is easily accessible by auto-rickshaws or taxis.
 There, you can choose your preferred mode of transportation.